 Avoiding double counting with other sectors

+The following critieria should be used to determine whether emissions should be reported in this section:

+The animals must be largely managed by humans.
+Emissions from wildlife are considered natural, even when those wildlife are subject to a degree of management (e.g. hunting), and should not be reported in the inventory.
+The distinction is thus related to management and not to species; some species (e.g. deer) will normally be considered wildlife but can be farmed.

+The animals must be primarily kept for producing agricultural products (meat, milk, fibre, feathers etc).
+Emissions arising from animals raised or used for leisure purposes (horses for riding, pets) and domestic livestock used primarily for nature conservation should be reported under 6A Other, and are therefore included in the national total.

 In cases in which it is possible to split these emissions among manure management sub-categories within the livestock categories, it is good practice to do so.
 However, care must be taken that the emissions are not double counted.
 This may occur if emissions are reported from outdoor yard areas without making appropriate reductions in emissions from livestock housing or grazed pastures.

 Verification